 “But it was still a complete surprise when Ed Woodward called me.
 It’s a very interesting situation but I’m very happy with the situation.”

-Solskjaer is a hero at Old Trafford and he’s already received support from some of his former teammates.
+Solskjaer is a hero at Old Trafford and he’s received support from some of his former teammates.

 Man United players have doubts